DashaShkolnik/Dasha/README.md

 <img src="images/run_prog.gif" width="650" height="500"/>

 ### CONCLUSION:
-For me it was a life-changing field of knowledge, because now I am interested in learning how to integrate my art ills on the new level of technology and create innovative art pieces.
+For me it was a life-changing field of knowledge, because now I am interested in learning how to integrate my art skills on the new level of technology and create innovative art pieces.
 I believe that changes would always lead to a better working practice and my own development as a designer and artist.
-Generative art gives you a lot of areas where you can show your skills and create amazing art pieces with a number of special effec colours and lighting, which cannot be physically obtained in real life painting, for example.
+Generative art gives you a lot of areas where you can show your skills and create amazing art pieces with a number of special effects, colours and lighting, which cannot be physically obtained in real life painting, for example.
 Nevertheless, you still don’t lose your unique style of drawing/printing/photographing/film making, but rather integrate your practice to the mechanical processes and gain an ability to produce a larger number of art pieces or designs with the sense of randomness.
 Now, I know that I was wrong that I limited myself and didn’t want to learn how to code.
 Today, I see a great opportunity how to grow together with art and computers!